mahlaranjeet/Advanced-Regression-Assignment/README.md

     How well those variables describe the price of a house.

-lso, the optimal value of lambda for ridge and lasso regression needs to be determined.
+Also, the optimal value of lambda for ridge and lasso regression needs to be determined.

 ## Business Goal